ikossar1/SOLIDWORKS/supportbase/README.md

 The files attached display images of a support base made with SOLIDWORKS software.
-Features and skills employed are extrude boss/base (fillets) and cut, hole wizard-counterbore, and hole wizard-tapped hole.
+Features and skills employed in the modeling process include extrude boss/base (fillets) and cut, hole wizard-counterbore, and hole wizard-tapped hole.